- Program Areas

 Molecular Design of Effective and Versatile Adsorbents for Ex Situ Treatment of AFFF-Impacted Groundwater

-Per- and polyfluorinated alkyl substances (PFASs) are a diverse group of chemicals that have been used as components of aqueous film-forming foam (AFFF) for decades.
-Early formulations used PFOS in large proportion.
-Unfortunately, long-chain PFASs like PFOS have since been found to be bioaccumulative and toxic, prompting voluntary phase-outs, a recent establishment of drinking water guidelines by the U.S. EPA, and the need to remediate contaminated water for the protection of environmental and human health.
-Areas where AFFF was routinely deployed during firefighting exercises, including DoD sites, have accumulated a variety of PFASs in their groundwater and are now in need of cost effective remediation solutions.
-Many PFASs eventually degrade to form perfluorinated alkyl acids, which are extremely persistent and have varying levels of water solubility.
-Due to this, ex situ treatment technologies may be most suitable.
-However, currently available technologies such as adsorption with granular activated carbon (GAC) cannot effectively treat both short- and long-chain PFASs.
+Per- and polyfluoroalkyl substances (PFAS) are a diverse group of chemicals that have been used as components of aqueous film-forming foam (AFFF) for decades.
+Early formulations used perfluorooctane sulfonate (PFOS) in large proportion.
+Unfortunately, long-chain PFAS like PFOS have since been found to be bioaccumulative and toxic, prompting voluntary phase-outs, establishment of drinking water guidelines by the U.S. EPA and many states, and the need to remediate contaminated water for the protection of environmental and human health.
+Areas where AFFF were routinely deployed during firefighting exercises, including DoD sites, have accumulated a variety of PFAS in the groundwater, and are now in need of cost effective and efficient remediation solutions.
+Many PFAS eventually degrade to form perfluorinated alkyl acids, which are extremely persistent and have varying levels of water solubility.
+Because of this, ex situ treatment technologies may be most suitable.
+However, currently available technologies such as adsorption with activated carbon cannot effectively treat both short- and long-chain PFAS.

 This project has the potential to open an entirely new area of sorbent design for PFAS remediation.
 Of particular benefit is the ability to tune an adsorbent, by incorporating multiple protein-based moieties, to address a wide variety of PFAS structures.
 The combination of molecular modeling and batch testing in this project could form the basis of a robust and powerful design framework for remediation technology.
 An additional benefit of this approach is that it will rely on a benign (protein-based) substance to remove AFFF contaminants without introducing additional harmful substances (e.g. harsh oxidants) into the environment.